 Bitcoin is a cryptocurrency running on a solid foundation provided by Blockchain as an underline technology.
-Bitcoin’s system uses a peer-to-peer network to reduce cost i.e double-spending.
-Since all transactions are broadcasted thus recorded and updated by all pears nodes, at end validate transactions.
-No central authority is completely decentralised.
-Distributed digital ledger, Swarm Intelligence, HyperLedger and SmartContract kind of keywords always emerge whenever we talk about Bitcoin.
+Bitcoin’s system uses a peer-to-peer network to reduce cost i.e. double-spending.
+Since all transactions are broadcasted and thus recorded and updated by all pears nodes, at the end validate transactions.
+No central authority is completely decentralized.
+Distributed digital ledger, Swarm Intelligence, HyperLedger, and SmartContract kind of keywords always emerge whenever we talk about Bitcoin.
 For now, let’s focus on a few bullet points about this coin only as below.

 - On October 31, 2008, just in the middle of the global financial crisis, Satoshi Nakamoto published the Bitcoin white paper names as “Bitcoin: A Peer-to-Peer Electronic Cash System”

 - On January 3, 2009, 30,000 lines of code spell out the beginning of Bitcoin.